kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(d\) The maximum exposed surface temperature of all components in the fuel tank must be less by a safe margin than the lowest expected autoignition temperature of the fuel or fuel vapor in the tank.
 Compliance with this requirement must be shown under all operating conditions and under all normal or malfunction conditions of all components inside the tank.

 \(e\) Each fuel tank installed in personnel compartments must be isolated by fume-proof and fuel-proof enclosures that are drained and vented to the exterior of the rotorcraft.
-The design and construction of the enclosures must provide necessary protection for the tank, must be crash resistant during a survivable impact in accordance with §29.952, and must be adequate to withstand loads and abrasions to be expected in personnel compartments.
+The design and construction of the enclosures must provide necessary protection for the tank, must be crash resistant during a survivable impact in accordance with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.952   Fuel system crash resistance.|§29.952]], and must be adequate to withstand loads and abrasions to be expected in personnel compartments.

 \[Doc.
 No. 5084, 29 FR 16150, Dec.
 3, 1964, as amended by Amdt.
 29-26, 53 FR 34217, Sept.
 2, 1988; Amdt.
 29-35, 59 FR 50388, Oct.
 3, 1994\]